-21.11 The Employer shall provide to the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union
+21.11 Pay cheques are to be issued every second (2nd) Friday, with a clarified, itemized statement of all deductions, in a sealed envelope.

-- 21.12 Pay stubs are to be issued every second (2nd) Friday with a clarified, itemized statement of all deductions.
-Employees leaving the employ of the Employer shall be paid all outstanding monies as above, on the next regularly scheduled pay date. - 21.13 The Home shall continue to provide parking for the employees without charge and subject to availability.
+Employees leaving the employee of the Employer shall be paid all outstanding monies as above, on the next regularly scheduled pay date.
+If the employer becomes aware of any change to the day on which the nurses are currently paid they will immediately provide written notification to the union and the membership.